-Seahawks trade up to take wide receiver D.K.
-Metcalf in second round of NFL draft as rumors surface that Doug Baldwin may have to reture
+Seahawks trade up in NFL draft for Ole Miss WR D.K.
+Metcalf amid rumors of Doug Baldwin’s retirement

 But some had questioned Metcalf’s production at Ole Miss — he had just 67 receptions in three seasons, though he showed big-play potential, averaging 18.3 yards per reception with 14 touchdowns.

-Seattle traded its pick at 77 and another at 118 to move up 13 spots to grab Metcalf.
+The Seahawks appeared to take no chances he would drop further, making a quick trade with the Patriots to deal picks 77 and 118 to move up 13 spots to get Metcalf.

-Listed at 6-3, 228, Metcalf becomes the heaviest receiver on Seattle’s roster, and tied with Jaron Brown as the tallest.
+Metcalf becomes the heaviest receiver on Seattle’s roster, and tied with Jaron Brown as the tallest.

 Metcalf has impressive bloodlines as his father, Terrence Metcalf, played offensive line in the NFL from 2002-10.
 He is a cousin of Terry Metcalf, a graduate of Seattle’s Franklin High who went on to play running back in the NFL in the ’70s and ’80s.
+Eric Metcalf, who also played in the NFL and was born in Seattle, is also a cousin.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.